leegrey/pocketmod_converter/README.md

 # PocketMod Converter

-Python script to convert a PDF into a PocketMod formated PDF.
+Python script to convert a PDF into a PocketMod formatted PDF.
 This is a modification of: https://github.com/josephhuang08/pocketmod_converter
 Which was a modification of: https://github.com/mullinscr/pocketmod-creator
 Changes will be listed below in the modification section.